tarantool/doc/doc/dev_guide/internals/iproto/sql.rst

         ]
     })

-Later in :ref:`Binary protocol -- illustration <box_protocol-illustration>`
-we will show actual byte codes of responses to the above SQL messages.
+The tutorial :ref:`Understanding the binary protocol <box_protocol-illustration>` shows actual byte codes of responses to the above SQL messages.